Law School Clinical Program

 Lindsey Webb graduated from Wesleyan University and Stanford Law School.
 She also served as a Prettyman Fellow in the Criminal Justice Clinic at Georgetown Law School, where she earned her LLM in Advocacy.

-Positive Disruption: Addressing Race in a Time of Social Change Through a Team-Taught, Reflection-Based, Outward-Looking Law School Seminar, co-authored with Alexi Freeman, Univ. of Penn.
-Journal of Law and Social Change (forthcoming 2017).
+Positive Disruption: Addressing Race in a Time of Social Change Through a Team-Taught, Reflection-Based, Outward-Looking Law School Seminar, co-authored with Alexi Freeman, 21 U. Pa.
+J. L. & Soc.
+Change 121 (2018).

 The Immortal Accusation, 90 Washington Law Review 1853 (2015).